 - Flexibility in how you’re matched to a therapist

 The cost of online therapy varies depending on the therapist, platform, and how you intend to pay for treatment.
 For instance, some therapists provide direct online therapy.
-These therapists often charge the same fees they do for traditional, in-person therapy (anywhere from $100-$250).
+These therapists often charge the same fees for traditional, in-person therapy (anywhere from $100-$250).

 Here are the current costs for the most popular platforms: